 Version 3 VEOs (created under the requirements of PROS 19/05 Create, Capture and Control Standard and its Specifications).
 These VEOs are more flexible than Version 2 VEOs as they allow for multi-level, hierarchical folder structures.

-PROV will accept either Version 2 VEOs or Version 3 VEOs.
+PROV will accept records transferred as either Version 2 VEOs or Version 3 VEOs.
 There are a few options available to create VEOs:

 PROV recommends Version 3 VEOs where possible as these types of VEOs have less stringent metadata requirements and they support records with multi-level, hierarchical folder structures.